AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   operation:

   * does not call protected entries,
-  * does not suspend on suspection objects,
+  * does not suspend on suspension objects,
   * does not lock protected objects with calls to protected subprograms,
   * does not call Ada.Task_Identification.Current_Task.